 * Statement of Purpose

-PSA Scholarly Grants are intended to help support current professional students at the University of Minnesota -Twin Cities and Duluth campuses to present their research work.
-Due to limited funding, PSA Scholarly Grants are only available to students who present their research (or similar scholarly endeavors) at conferences or professional meetings.
+PSG Scholarly Grants are intended to help support current professional students at the University of Minnesota -Twin Cities and Duluth campuses to present their research work.
+Due to limited funding, PSG Scholarly Grants are only available to students who present their research (or similar scholarly endeavors) at conferences or professional meetings.

 Scholarly Grants will reimburse a student up to $250 for overseas conferences or up to $200 for events within North America.
 Please note that North America includes Canada, Mexico, and the Caribbean.